 1. Ask yourself: Do I have any specific physical qualities that I would like my ‘one’ to have?

 We live in a society where beauty is highly subjective.
-One’s perception of beauty (or lack thereof) is molded not only from one’s personal taste but also from various trends and differing culture in one’s immediate surrounding.
+One’s perception of beauty (or lack thereof) is molded not only from one’s personal taste but also from various trends and differing cultures in one’s immediate surroundings.
 Intellectual discussions aside, let me start with probably the most ridiculous characteristic – ridiculous in a way that cannot be reasoned out as to how it can greatly affect the possible lasting relationship of two individuals.
 I want someone with chinky eyes.
 (Insert girly giggle here.)

 As I think out loud on my phone’s Memo, I take a quick scan of the Dubai Metro.
 Train’s full, alright.
 How many of these men around me are actually ‘chinito?’
 One out of fifty.
 Tall, slanted eyes, crisp attire, effortlessly charming Asian – not available, judging from his lady companion’s death stare towards me.

 If I am well aware that I am attracted to men with this trait, why then, am I in the Middle East?